 During their first year, UTeach Art students gain an introduction to the department and their major through the AAH Core Program, a set of courses completed by all incoming students to the department that build core technical and conceptual proficiencies and prepare them for advanced study towards their degree.

-As they continue in the UTeach program, students learn innovative, hands-on methods of art instruction and hone their artistic skills in advanced Studio Art courses.
+As they continue in the UTeach program, students learn innovative, hands-on methods of art instruction through academic study and practical field experiences, explore contemporary issues informing socio-cultural competency, and hone their artistic skills in advanced Studio Art courses.

-In their senior year, students apply their skills and develop practical experience in small classroom environments and a range of field-based sites that prepare them to become leading art educators.
+In their senior year, students apply their skills and develop practical experience in small classroom environments and a range of field-based sites that prepare them to become leading art educators responsive to learners.

 Bachelor of Fine Arts (BFA) in Visual Art Studies